-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 7 months after the E-410).

-Advantages of the Olympus E-410:
+Arguments in favor of the Olympus E-410:

 - More compact: Is smaller (130x91mm vs 142x116mm) and will fit more readily into a bag.